mondoohq/cnquery/docs/development.md

    $ cd cnquery
    ```

-3. Build and install on Unix-like systems
+3. Build and install on Unix-like systems:

    ```sh
    # Build all providers